Tail Option Pricing Under Power Laws: Introduction

 The survival function of $X$ is called to belong to the "regular variation" class $RV_\alpha$.
 More specifically, a function $f:\mathbb{R}^+ \rightarrow \mathbb{R}^+$ is index varying at infinity with index $\rho$ ($f \in RV_\rho$) when .

-More practically, there is a point where $L(x)$ approaches its limit, $l$, becoming a constant as in Fig. \ref{karamataconstant}--we call it the "Karamata constant".
+More practically, there is a point where $L(x)$ approaches its limit , becoming a constant as in Fig. \ref{karamataconstant}--we call it the "Karamata constant".
 Beyond such value the tails for power laws are calibrated using such standard techniques as the Hill estimator.
-The distribution in that zone is dubbed the strong Pareto law by B. Mandelbrot \cite{mandelbrot1960pareto},\cite{dyer1981structural}.
+The distribution in that zone is dubbed the strong Pareto law by B. Mandelbrot \cite{mandelbrot1960pareto},\cite{dyer1981structural}.\footnote{For risk neutral estimation of tail densities, see the reviews in Figlewski \cite{Figlewski2018Risk} and Reinke \cite{reinke2020risk}.
+Traditional methods of interpolation, one can see, are based on the Black-Scholes equation which fudges a Gaussian by changing the parameters per realization of the state variable --we can already note that our approach, thanks to the properties of power laws, is based on extrapolation.
+For an exposition of strike densities that is Black-Scholes free, see \cite{Taleb2015unique}.}